Vacuum-excited surface plasmon polaritons: Detection Scheme

-We also discussed how SPPs can occur for TE modes if we assume: $\mu_i < 0$ (a metamaterial with $\veps_i,\mu_i < 0$ would simultaneously allow for both TE and TM mode SPPs).
-Our results for parametric enhancement go through the same: $ N_{\bb m}^{\rm sp}=\sinh^2\left( {k_\bot^2 c^2 \over \omega_{0\bb m}}{\kappa \over 2\mu_2 } t \right), $ with $\mu_2$ replacing $\veps_2$.
-We expect this rate to also be comparable to the TE photon-photon rate if $\mu_1$ were varied somehow in time at GHZ frequencies.
-It might be of further interest to try to design experiments in centimeter sized cavities using split ring resonators and wire rods that are then modulated in time.
-This may allow for easier detection by precisely controlling the SPP wavelength, $\lambda_{\rm sp}$.
+This rate is also comparable to the photon-photon rate if $\mu_1$ were varied in time above GHz frequencies.
+It would be interesting to try and design experiments in centimeter/micrometer sized cavities using split ring resonators and wire rods that are then modulated in time.
+This leads to easier detection by precisely controlling the SPP wavelength, $\lambda_{\rm sp}$.